 Disenrollment means leaving HAP and no longer being a member.
 If you decide you want to leave HAP's coverage, there are a number of ways you can do it.

-In most cases, you can end your HAP membership by enrolling in another health plan during an available election period.
+In most cases, you can end or change your HAP membership by enrolling in another health plan during an available election period.
 Medicare’s annual election period is from October 15 to December 7.
-You can also end your HAP membership during the annual Medicare disenrollment period from January 1 to February 14.
+You can also end or change your HAP membership during the annual Medicare disenrollment period from January 1 to March 31.

-• You move out of our service area.
+Moving, or living, out of our service area

 You can then sign up for Original Medicare or, if you qualify for a special enrollment period, choose a new plan.

 In most cases, you can decide when to end your membership.
 If we end your membership in a HAP plan, called involuntary disenrollment, we must tell you our reasons in writing.
 We must also explain how you can make a complaint about our decision.

 If you have questions about disenrollment, call HAP Customer Service at (800) 422-4641 (TTY: 711).